comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

 .. proof:exercise::

-   The :func:`cla_utils.exercises8.hessenberg` function has been left unimplemented.
+   `(\ddagger)` The :func:`cla_utils.exercises8.hessenberg` function has been left unimplemented.
 It should implement the algorithm above, using only one loop over `k`.
 It should work "in-place", changing the input matrix.
 At the left multiplication, your implementation should exploit the fact that zeros do not need to be recomputed where there are already expected to be zeros.
 The test script ``test_exercises8.py`` in the ``test`` directory will test this function.

 To calculate the operation count, we see that the algorithm is dominated by the two updates to `A`, the first of which applies a